Gredu/archived.kommuuni.mahti.org/content/guide/psychology.md

 *This is one of the reasons why you have to take unwashed dishes to your own room.*

 ### Communication
 Best communication happens when it is not forced.
 That happens when you are just chit chatting.
-Community and you may get many great benefits of it:
+Community and you may get many great benefits from great communication:

  - Know where are the best offer of something (fruits, meats, etc.)
  - Perhaps there is something we should party?